 Stickpot Fatigue Effectiveness

-Resolve | 4 | 5 | 6 | 7 | 8 |
+| Resolve | 4 | 5 | 6 | 7 | 8 |

-Chance of Taking Fatigue | 30% | 40% | 50% | 60% | 70% |
+| Chance of Taking Fatigue | 30% | 40% | 50% | 60% | 70% |

 Force Building & Force Builder Tips

+If you select Explosive upgrades that have multiple options, you have to designate which you are taking and which model is carrying them before the game.
 Force Builder doesn’t include the clarification that any 1 model may only carry 1 type of explosive.
 The rulebook says:

 “A model equipped with Explosives must choose before the battle one of the three types listed below to use for the duration of the battle.
 A unit may have a mix of different types of Explosives.“

-Force Builder has a “glitch” in it, in that it forces you to always take the maximum number of qualifying models.
+Force Builder also has a “glitch” in it, in that it forces you to always take the maximum number of qualifying models.
 If you have a 12-model unit and select the option for 1 in 4 to have Grendaoes, it will automatically charge you +12 pts for 3 points.
 The rules say you “1 out of 4 may add”, not “have to add.”
 If you only want to add 1 model with Grenadoes, that’s perfectly fine.
 The workaround is to go to the “Terrain, Fortifications & Gear” section of the builder and select -8 points using the “Force-5” “Force-1” options.

 Rules Gotchas and Things to Keep in Mind Related to Explosives